With the impact of Coronavirus being felt across the country, our aim is to ensure your peace of mind when it comes to your money.

 You should speak with us in good time before your next payment is due.

-If you are worried about meeting your mortgage payments, we can offer a variety of solutions, including "payment holidays".
-The easiest way to request a payment holiday is to complete our on-line form below.
+If you are worried about meeting your mortgage payments, we can offer a variety of solutions, including payment deferrals.
+We will need to speak with you before a payment deferral can be put in place.

-A "payment holiday" means you agree with us that you will not have to make your mortgage payments for a set amount of time.
-Whilst your mortgage contract with us does not feature "payment holidays" as an option, we understand that the coronavirus situation will have created difficult financial situations for many of our members, which is why we are now offering the option of a payment holiday for up to three months for additional support in these exceptional circumstances.
+A payment deferral means you agree with us that you will not have to make mortgage payments for a set amount of time.
+Whilst your mortgage contract with us does not feature payment deferrals as an option, we understand that the coronavirus situation will have created difficult financial situations for many of our members, which is why we are offering the option of a payment deferral for up to three months for additional support in these exceptional circumstances.

-You must be up-to date with your payments for us to consider you eligible for a "payment holiday".
-If your account is in arrears we may still be able to help you, but we will need to talk to you first to assess your circumstances and work together to find the best solution for your needs and your best interests.
+You must be up-to date with your payments for us to consider you automatically eligible for a payment deferral.
+If your account is in arrears we will still be able to help you, but we will need to talk to you first to assess your circumstances and work together to find the best solution for your needs and your best interests.

-It is important to remember that you still owe the amounts that you don’t pay as a result of the payment holiday: Interest will continue to be charged on the amount you owe.
-This means that, at the end of the payment holiday, you will have to make up the missed payments.
-If you are able to make part of your normal mortgage payment to reduce the money you owe, then we advise you to consider doing so.
+It is important to remember that you still owe the amounts that you don’t pay as a result of the payment deferral.
+Interest will continue to be charged on the amount you owe.
+This means that, at the end of the payment deferral, you will have to make up the missed payments and the amount of interest you pay over the term of the mortgage will increase.
+We will give you an estimate of the impact on your mortgage when we speak with you to set up a payment deferral.
+If you are able to make part of your normal mortgage payment to reduce the money you owe then we advise you to consider doing so.

-You should not apply for a mortgage payment holiday if you are not experiencing or do not reasonably expect to experience payment difficulties.
+You should not apply for a mortgage payment deferral if you are not experiencing or do not reasonably expect to experience payment difficulties.

 How will the missed payments be repaid?